At home and abroad, the Orca is one of Canada's most treasured and iconic animals, intimately tied to tradition, culture, heritage, and mythology.

 - Masterfully crafted using advance engraving techniques and special finishes.

 - Pushing the elements of design, incuse elements of the orca underwater create an added visual appeal.

 - A unique feature for cutting-edge security, a micro-engraved lasered maple leaf in the coin's field.
 In the centre of this mark, visible under magnification, is the numeral "19", denoting the coin's year of issue.

 - Radial lines on the coin's reverse and obverse create a unique light refracting pattern and pose as a layer of added security.

 - Guaranteed and backed by the Government of Canada.

 The coins mentioned above are often referred to as Semi-Premium coins as their value varies based on a variety of factors including but not limited to: age, the condition of the coin, mintage amount, demand and popularity.
-For up to date market pricing and availability, please contact Lear Capital directly and ask about our "value pricing" for orders of $20,000.
+For up to date market pricing and availability, please contact Lear Capital directly and ask about our "value pricing" for orders of $20,000 or greater.